 How to Get Rid of Aphids Without Damaging Your Vegetable Garden

 Nothing puts a dampener on your gardening enthusiasm like an aphid infestation.
 Maybe you grow vegetables outside, or in a polytunnel, or on your windowsill – aphids can affect plants grown in almost any environment.
-Aphids are also notoriously versatile and can develop in most places where greenery is abundant.
+Aphids are also notoriously harmful and thrive in vegetable gardens.

 What Are Aphids?